The Cycle of Life

 We can find the same cycle, zoomed out or zoomed in, in the shifting energies of a 24-hour day, in the lunar cycle, the menstrual cycle, the seasons of our lives, and in our gardening, farming, and other endeavors.

 I live in the tropics where of course the literal seasons are different to the four seasons of the temperate regions.
-But the archetypal2 energies of birth/emergence, growth, full bloom, harvest, decay, death/dormancy, and rebirth are ever-present regardless of where we live.
+But the archetypal energies of birth/emergence, growth, full bloom, harvest, decay, death/dormancy, and rebirth are ever-present regardless of where we live.
 This is the universal cycle of life.

 Sometimes it's literal and obvious – things are born or germinate from the earth, new ideas and endeavors are begun.
 They grow.
 They reach a peak.
 And then there is a slow descent, death, and rest.

-Depending on the particular cycle we're looking at and on your beliefs, the “rest” may be permanent, it may be a period of latency before the next new begining, or it may be a transition to different state of being.
+Depending on the particular cycle we're looking at and on your beliefs, the “rest” may be permanent, it may be a period of latency before the next new beginning, or it may be a transition to different state of being.
 But one thing we do all agree on: before something dies it leaves a seed of one kind or another for a new beginning, which allows the cycle to begin again.

 Sometimes, the cycle of life is less obvious and literal, more subtle or metaphorical.
 But it’s always there, even if only in the background.